Charles Abbott (footballer): Polo

 A talented polo player with the Hexham Polo Club (as was Carlton's John Goold), Abbott was awarded the Australian Sports Medal on 24 October 2000 for services to polo as both a player and an administrator.
-He served as President of the Victorian Polo Association from 1983 to 1992; and, in 1992, was made a life member.
+He was president of the Victorian Polo Association from 1983 to 1992; was and in 1992 made a life member.

 Law

-Holding a Legal Practising Certificate, he is a member of the Law Institute of Victoria, and a Fellow of the Australian Institute of Company Directors.
+Holding a Legal Practising Certificate, he was a member of the Law Institute of Victoria and a fellow of the Australian Institute of Company Directors.

-Abbot has also held chairmanships and directorships of publicly listed property companies and trusts, private equity and corporate services companies and publicly listed international insurance companies, including Norwich Union Group for 21 years (deputy chairman), Norwich Winterthur Insurance Limited and Norwich Union Life Assurance Limited; and he has also carried out pro bono work involving fund raising and management, serving variously as Chairman of the Trinity College Foundation (University of Melbourne), as member of the Finance committee of the Murdoch Institute, and as a Director of the Hawthorn Football Club Foundation.
+Abbot also held chairmanships and directorships of publicly listed property companies and trusts, private equity and corporate services companies and publicly listed international insurance companies, including Norwich Union Group for 21 years (deputy chairman), Norwich Winterthur Insurance Limited and Norwich Union Life Assurance Limited; and he has also carried out pro bono work involving fund raising and management, serving variously as chairman of the Trinity College Foundation, as a member of the finance committee of the Murdoch Institute and a director of the Hawthorn Football Club Foundation.